tmontaigu/pylas/docs/lessbasic.rst

 Fast & Easy way
 ---------------

-The fastest and easiest way to add your custom VLR to a file is to create a :class:`pylas.vlrs.rawvlr.VLR`, set its record_data (which must be bytes) and add it to the VLR list.
+The fastest and easiest way to add your custom VLR to a file is to create a :class:`.VLR`, set its record_data (which must be bytes) and add it to the VLR list.